dev0null/data-structures-and-algorithms/lectures/Section 1 - C, C++ essentials/c_c++_essentials.md

 - **Pass by Value**: a copy of the argument's value is made and passed to the function.
 Any changes made to the parameter inside the function do not affect the original argument.
     ```c
     void swap(int x, int y);    // signature
-    swap(a, b);                 // invokation
+    swap(a, b);                 // invocation
     ```

-- **Pass by Reference**(reference): the memory address of the argument is passed to the function.
+- **Pass by Reference** (reference): the memory address of the argument is passed to the function.
 The function can then access and modify the original data directly.
     ```c++
     void swap(int& x, int& y);
     swap(a, b);
     ```
     - same syntax as call by value, only prepend ampersand to the formal parameters names
     - this method is only supported in C++
-    - copy the code of the function inside the function caller, making the machine code monolithic but the source code is still procedural/modular
+    - **copy the code of the function inside the function caller**, making the machine code monolithic but the source code is still procedural/modular
     - should be used for smaller functions

-- **Pass by Address**(pointer): this is similar to pass by reference, but it explicitly involves passing the memory address of the argument.
+- **Pass by Address** (pointer): this is similar to pass by reference, but it explicitly involves passing the memory address of the argument.
 The function can then access and modify the original data through the pointers.

     ```c
     void swap(int *x, int *y);